iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Complex Functions.md

 **The argument** of the number $f'(z)$ is actually the difference between $\text{Arg}(z - a)$ and and $\text{Arg}(f(z) - f(a))$.

 **Note**
-There are some complications regarding how the argument of the changes and its differential for a complex multi-valued function, see [[Complex Logarithm (The Key)]], [[Branch Cut]] for more.
+There are some complications regarding how the argument of the changes and its differential for a complex multi-valued function, see [[Complex Logarithm]], [[Branch Cut]] for more.

 ---